Bungo-Taketa Station: Layout

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Inukai Light Rail Line (犬飼軽便線) (later Inukai Line) from Ōita to Nakahanda on 1 April 1914.
-The track was extended westwards in phases, with this station opening as the new western terminus on 15 October 1924 with the name Bungo-Takeda (same Kanji characters but with a different reading).
+The track was extended westwards in phases, with this station opening as the new western terminus on 15 October 1924 with the name Bungo-Takeda (same kanji characters but with a different reading).
 It became a through-station on 30 November 1925 when the line was extended to Tamarai.
 By 1928, the track had been extended further west and had linked up with the Miyagi Line (宮地線) reaching eastwards from Kumamoto.
 On 2 December 1928, the entire track from Kumamoto through this station to Ōita was designated as the Hōhi Main Line.
 On 1 October 1969, the reading of the station name was changed to Bungo-Taketa, with no change to the Kanji characters.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 On 17 September 2017, Typhoon Talim (Typhoon 18) damaged the Hōhi Main Line at several locations.
 Services between Aso and Nakahanda, including Bungo-Taketa, were suspended and replaced by bus services.
 Rail service from Aso through this station to Miemachi was restored by 22 September 2017 Normal rail services between Aso and Ōita were restored by 2 October 2017.